SkymanOne/folidity/reports/main.typ

 Some languages, such as Vyper #footnote[https://docs.vyperlang.org/en/latest/index.html], strive for simplicity.
 By stripping off some low-level features, Vyper minimises the developer's chances of misusing the dangerous operations.
 It also provides overflow checking, signed integers, and other safe arithmetic operations.
-However, Vyper is still immature, and the recent bug in the compiler caused a massive re-entrancy exploit in the _curve.fi_ AMM protocol @curve.
+However, Vyper is still immature, and the recent bug in the compiler caused a massive re-entrance exploit in the _curve.fi_ AMM protocol @curve.
 Furthermore, Vyper still suffers from the same implicit state transition problem as Solidity.

 // To address the problem, it has been realised that a functional programming style may be better for SC development due to